khmuhib/nuxtjs-bootstrap-ideal-work-pack/README.md

 ```
 ## Special Direction

 Just clone this project and delete the unessesary file from `pages` directory.
-Keep the file index.vue. also keep the the folder `layout'.
+Keep the file index.vue. also keep the the folder `layout`.

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).